-Approach the school calmly, going through the school office or directly to your child's teacher if that is the usual protocol.
-If you have already established a relationship with the teacher
+Approach the school calmly, going through the school office, or directly to your child's teacher if that is the usual protocol.
+If you have already established a relationship with the teacher concerned, then it's often easier to approach them directly.

-6. Look for solutions rather than blame Parent-teacher meetings usually get nowhere when either party blames the other.
+6 Look for solutions rather than blame

+Parent-teacher meetings usually get nowhere when either party blames the other.
 State the problem as you see it and view your child's teacher as an ally, not a foe.
 "I'm really worried about Jeremy.
 He's been acting strangely lately and I need some help" is the type of approach that will elicit a helpful response.
 Talk about your concerns and keep the discussion focused firmly on what's best for your child.
 Listen to your teacher's viewpoint, valuing a different perspective.

-7. Stay in touch Be realistic with your expectations, remembering that some problems can't be solved to your satisfaction, nor will they be resolved straight away.
-Be prepared to work alongside your child's teacher over the long-term, which means maintaining communication with each other.
+6 Stay in touch

+Be realistic with your expectations, remembering that some problems can't be solved to your satisfaction, nor will they be resolved straight away.
+Be prepared to work alongside your child's teacher over the long-term, which means you need to keep communicating with each other.
 Parenting is easy when things are going well, but testing when your children struggle or experience difficulty.
 Stepping back and taking a long-term, reflective view is often the best approach when your child experiences difficulty at school.